 Travel and accomodation arrangements for major events

-Historian and journalist at The Correspondent, Rutger Bregman, wrote that this was what made Ms. Thunberg "the most effective climate activist of our time".
+Historian and journalist at The Correspondent, Rutger Bregman, wrote that this was what contributed to making Ms. Thunberg "the most effective climate activist of our time".
 [Source: The Correspondent]

 But the question remains to be seen, as to whether this aspect of activism is particularly equitable and accessible within Fridays for Future.